 Payments and grant reimbursements that are not eligible for federal reimbursements are to use these codes

-AR15 – Construction, other, ineligible (for federal funding)
+AR15 – GCN Construction, other, ineligible (for federal funding)

-GN72 – Grants only, ineligible (for federal funding)
+GN72 – State Grants only, ineligible (for federal funding)

 AV04 – Statewide planning and admin services, ineligible (for federal funding)

-FUNCTION: Identifies the recipient of State Aviation Fund monies.
-In this case, it is always the same as the “ORG” code.
+FUNCTION: Identifies the ultimate owner of asset developed by a grant from the State Aviation Fund.
+For GCN this code will always be 5100.
+For Aeronautics this code will always be 3700.
+For grants the number will be the same as the ORG number

 OBJ and SUB OBJ: Further descriptive details of the expenditure.
 Where a blank appears in the sub object, leave the box blank in the accounting line.
 “Other Gov’t” includes Airport Authorities.